Small Farms Key to Addressing Climate Emergency

 As director for food strategy with the Rhode Island Commerce Corporation, AnderBois looks for business opportunities that advance food and farming policies in the state.
 There is definitely room to grow.

 Rhode Island produces less than 5 percent of the food it consumes.
-This means that the Ocean State, and much of New England in fact, rely on food from places suffering from severe climate impacts such as drought-stricken California and the Amazon rainforest, a tropical region being destroyed to raise meat for fast-food restaurants.
+This means that the Ocean State, and much of New England in fact, often rely on food from places suffering from severe climate impacts such as drought-stricken California and the Amazon rainforest, a tropical region being destroyed to raise meat for fast-food restaurants.

 Some of our local food sources are also moving away.
 Lobsters and other popular seafood staples are leaving Rhode Island waters because they are too warm.
 To counteract this change, the state is supporting businesses that market and process underutilized fish and plants and seafood moving into Rhode Island waters such as Jonah crab and black sea bass.

 One of the panelists, Bonnie Hardy, canceled her appearance at the event to tend to work at her planned crab-processing facility in East Providence.
 A business processing local kelp is opening soon at the food incubator Hope & Main in Warren.

 Consumers can contribute to the climate solution by buying local seafood, especially bivalves.
 A 2018 study found that eating local clams, mussels, oysters, and scallops is akin to a vegan diet when considering the carbon footprint.